-The white light is first incident on a yellow dichroic filter, splitting it into blue and yellow beams; this yellow beam is then incident on a red dichroic filter, splitting it into green and red beams (see Figure 5).
+green dichroic filter, splitting it into green and red beams (see figure 5).
 Each beam is then directed to an LCD screen which adds the image information before the beams are recombined by a trichroic prism.
-Use of dichroic filters means that the splitting is no longer accomplished through the use of polarising filters as was the case in older projectors [2].
-The composite nature of light can be investigated by removing one of the dichroic filters (see Figure 6).
+Use of dichroic filters means that the splitting is no longer accomplished through the use of polarizing filters as was the case in older projectors [2].
+The composite nature of light can be investigated by removing one of the dichroic filters (see figure 6).